 Road tax reductions

-You may be able to get a reduction in your road tax, or you may not have to pay it at all.
+You may also be able to get a reduction in your road tax, or not have to pay it at all.

-Find out more on GOV.UK about vehicle tax exemption and vehicle tax reduction.
+Find out more on GOV.UK about financial help if you're disabled, such as vehicle tax exemption and vehicle tax reduction.

 Blue Badge disabled parking scheme